For Researchers

 The artefact

-Education of Humanity: On the Convergence of Nations — 144 pages covering 185 countries from 1875 through 2015.
+The Long Childhood: On the Convergence of Humanity.
+The headline panel is 185 countries, 1950–2015; the long-run WCDE reconstruction extends back to 1875 for a 28-country subsample.
 The paper argues that lower-secondary education completion is the necessary and sufficient cause of the cluster of outcomes commonly grouped under "human development": fertility decline, life-expectancy gains, child-survival gains, and self-amplifying education across generations.

 How verification works